 When using as a Powder it can be made into a gruel by mixing a small amount with water.
-Add ¼ to ½ teaspoon of Slippery Elm mixture to one cup and boil, simmering gently for 15 minutes.
+Add ¼ to ½ teaspoon of Slippery Elm mixture to one cup of warm to cool water, steep for 15 minutes.
 Drink up to three cups a day.

 The Powder can bebe sprinkled or the gruel mixed into porridge or other cereal.